 Students need insight and inspiration from a range of perspectives.
-We’re actively including student to student advice, student success stories, alumni advice, alumni profiles, and employer insights on our website.
+We’re actively including student insights and successes, alumni profiles, and employer insights on our website.
 We’re also striving to ensure that the voices we showcase through our events and our website represent UW’s diverse student body.
-One example is our identity/affiliation communities and we’re hiring a Social Media & Outreach intern to further advance our efforts in this area during the 2021-2022 academic year.
+One example is our identity/affiliation communities and we hired an Outreach & Social Media intern to further advance our efforts in this area during the 2021-2022 academic year.

 A Note of Thanks to our Funding Partners!

 Our state budget allocation does not enable us to provide the breadth or depth of service we would like.
 We are immensely grateful to the individuals and units who are helping us Elevate Career.